With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Dillon Community Based Services is a mental health treatment center in Dillon, MT, located at 312 South Pacific Street, 59725 zip code area.
-Dillon Community Based Services provides outpatient treatment and telemedicine/telehealth.
-Dillon Community Based Services offers trauma therapy, individual psychotherapy and behavior modification to children / adolescents.
+Dillon Community Based Services provides telemedicine/telehealth and outpatient treatment.
+Dillon Community Based Services offers individual psychotherapy, behavior modification and cognitive behavioral therapy to children / adolescents.
 Dillon Community Based Services also supports children/adolescents with serious emotional disturbance.
-Additional services at Dillon Community Based Services consist of case management, family psychoeducation and psychosocial rehabilitation services.
+Additional services at Dillon Community Based Services consist of case management, psychosocial rehabilitation services and family psychoeducation.

-Learn MoreWestern Montana Mental Health Center Silver House is a mental health facility in Butte, MT, located at 106 West Broadway Street, in the 59701 zip code.
-Western Montana Mental Health Center Silver House provides telemedicine/telehealth and outpatient treatment.
-Western Montana Mental Health Center Silver House provides group therapy, behavior modification and individual psychotherapy to adults, young adults and seniors 65 or older.
-Western Montana Mental Health Center Silver House also supports people requiring dual diagnosis treatment, people with serious mental illness and veterans.
-Some other services available at Western Montana Mental Health Center Silver House include mentoring/peer support/consumer-run services, illness management and recovery and housing services.
+Learn MoreWestern Montana Mental Health Center Psychiatric Services is a mental health facility in Butte, MT, located at 81 West Park Street, in the 59701 zip code.
+Western Montana Mental Health Center Psychiatric Services provides outpatient treatment and telemedicine/telehealth.
+Western Montana Mental Health Center Psychiatric Services provides trauma therapy, behavior modification and dialectical behavior therapy to young adults, seniors 65 or older and children / adolescents.
+Western Montana Mental Health Center Psychiatric Services also supports people with trauma, clients referred from the court/judicial system and children/adolescents with serious emotional disturbance.
+Some other services available at Western Montana Mental Health Center Psychiatric Services include psychosocial rehabilitation services, suicide prevention services and illness management and recovery.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.